 - The Innovation Network for Functional Materials (INAM) has taken on the task of developing and deploying customized concepts for organic and molecular electronics, sensors, wearables, lighting, 3D printing, printed electronics and the Internet of Things.

 - nost, the network for "Optical safety technologies," plans to develop innovative optical sensors and complete systems for the detection of incidents and hazards

 - R&D synergy: OpTecBB partners have defined projects for developing products for the global market.

 - Joint initiatives for workplace-related training and academic training

 - Strong market for growth

 - Berlin-Adlershof: Germany’s largest science and technology park and one of the country’s most successful high technology locations

 Berlins's photonics cluster

-Use our interactive industry map to learn more about selected locations and available infrastructure - in 2D, 3D and from a panorama viewpoint.
+Use our interactive industry map to learn more about selected locations and available infrastructure - in 2D and in 3D.